 Research confirms work is good for health and wellbeing, while loss of work, whether because of impaired health, or for other reasons, is generally harmful.
 The Australasian Faculty of Occupational and Environmental Medicine, and the Royal Australasian College of Physicians are leading the way in this enterprise with their mission statement ‘Realising the Health Benefits of Work’.

 Research into the health benefits of work highlights that being off work for long periods of time can significantly reduce the likelihood of a worker returning to work, and can have a negative effect on the worker and their family.
 Work plays an important role in any rehabilitation process because 'doing' promotes recovery.

-WorkCover Queensland has an obligation under sections 267, 268 and 269 of the Workers’ Compensation and Rehabilitation Act 2003 (the Act), to provide treatment and rehabilitation for return to work.
+WorkCover Queensland has an obligation under sections 268 and 269 of the Workers' Compensation and Rehabilitation and Other Legislation Amendment Act 2013 (the Act), to provide treatment and rehabilitation for return to work.
 In addition to this, WorkCover has an obligation under section 220 of the Act, to refer a worker who has lodged a notice of claim to an accredited return to work program.
-Section 220 of the Act states:
+Sub Section 2 of section 220 of the Act states:

 … an insurer must refer a worker who has lodged a notice of claim to an accredited return to work program of the insurer, unless the insurer is satisfied that, as a result of the injury, the worker will not be able to participate in the program.

 The aim of this policy is to work in collaboration with workers and stakeholders to deliver durable return to work outcomes for unemployed injured workers who lodge a common law claim.
 This policy forms part of WorkCover’s return to work program.

 The worker is required to indicate in the notice of claim whether assistance with return to work or rehabilitation is required.